ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 TODO: I think some of this terminology is not needed.
 TODO: JP believes that PAK, KAK and KAS should be removed.
-TODO: MikeO believes that PAT, KAT, and CAB can also be removed.
+TODO: these should be sorted alphabetically

 The reader is assumed to be familiar with the vocabulary and concepts